cgroeneveld/lodess_old/README.md

 # The LOFAR Decameter Sky Survey Pipeline (DeSSPi)

+## Note: This repository is kept as a legacy repository.
+This pipeline has been used for the Nature Astronomy publication: https://doi.org/10.1038/s41550-024-02266-z

 The LOFAR Decameter Sky Survey (LoDeSS) is a survey of the northern sky, performed at frequencies between 14 and 30 MHz.
 Due to the unique nature of this frequency range, we created a new pipeline for calibration.
 In addition, we include some other programs that help with finding the right parameters.